Global Stabilization for Causally Consistent Partial Replication: System Model

-We allow {\em arbitrary} partition of the keys across the servers, i.e. each server can store an arbitrary subset of the keys.
 In order to model the data partition, we define a {\em share graph}, which was originally introduced by H{\'e}lary and Milani \cite{Hlary2006AboutTE}.
 We also define a {\em augmented share graph} that further captures how clients access servers.